Updated: July 2019

-Because you like Elementor pagebuilder, does that make you’re a speed fool?
+Because you like Elementor pagebuilder, does that mean you’re a speed fool?
 No. Lots of people like Elementor (2,000,000+).
 But it doesn’t match our speed *philosophy* because it causes bloat.
 Not because of plugin page weight or load time.
 Because of human psychology.
-The herd can’t resist the temptation to create pagebuilder massive pages.
+The Herd can’t resist the temptation to create pagebuilder massive pages.
 It’s like a compulsive addiction.
 More is better is the assumption.

 Elementor is the fastest and best of breed pagebuilder.
 But we don’t endorse pagebuilders!

 For the computer to become “invisible,” you need 1-second page loads.
 That is when the user thinks they’re in control.
 That’s been the case with human-machine interaction for 30 to 40 years.
 Do any sites achieve this transparency?
 Yes.
 But they’re only 1 percent of the Internet.
 Rare.
 It’s beyond the reach of most of our readers and costs big money to achieve.